 Military planes will tend to avoid flying over hurricanes to avoid potential damage to the aircraft, which are worth tens of millions of dollars.

-Can Planes Fly Through Hurricanes?
+Planes Can Fly Through Hurricanes

 It’s possible for planes to fly through the eye of a hurricane.